 In cases where there are assets that exceed the cost of the funeral, property clearance costs and so on, the council arranges the funeral and when all costs are known informs the treasury solicitor in accordance with rules set down by the secretary of state.

-If the next of kin is in receipt of one of the following, then they may be entitled to a funeral payment from the Social Fund:
+If the next of kin receives one of the following, then they may be entitled to a funeral payment from the Social Fund:

 You can find more information about funeral payments on the GOV.UK website.

 National assistance funerals in Bracknell Forest